pulibrary/princeton_ansible/roles/pulibrary.pgbouncer/README.md

 ### pgbouncer_auth_users

 This is a list of dict objects which each have a **name** and a *password* property.
-You may use a plaintext or encrypted password.
+For this example I will use a plaintext password.

 ```yml
 pgbouncer_auth_users:
   - name: postgres
     password: pa55word
 ```

 The above will result in a userlist.txt file that looks like this:

 ```
 "postgres" "pa55word"
 ```